David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ### Unpartition/Partition Removal
 1. `Partition n m .
 Unpartition n m = Id`
-**Danger: This is not really Id in Space-Time.
+**Danger: `Partition .
+Unpartition` is not really Id in Space-Time.
 There will be underutilized clocks here.
 The partitioning and unpartitioning takes n clocks.
 However, the interface to both of these functions is just an `SSeq`.
 The `SSeq` doesn't account for time.**
 2. `Unpartition n m .
 Partition n m = I`